 “CABS has a long history of providing home care and senior living services and partnering with other community organizations to provide care to our seniors.
 It was unfortunate that our senior living center in Brooklyn had to close, but through this partnership with Brooklyn Community Foundation, we can ensure the resources will support solutions to the challenges our seniors face daily, from housing and healthcare to transportation and isolation.”

 To determine the most effective strategy for the Brooklyn Elders Fund, in early 2019 we kicked off a series of listening sessions inspired by our Brooklyn Insights process.
 The "Elders' Insights" sessions bring together the diverse voices of older adults across the borough to shape the priorities of the new fund.
 We spoke with over 150 older adults across 15 listening sessions, followed by two roundtables with experts from the elder care sector.

 The data and stories collected will allow the fund to target the most salient and critical issues affecting Brooklyn’s diverse communities of older adults.
 Our Elders' Insights report details the findings of the project.

-The 2019-2020 Brooklyn Elders Fund Grant Guidelines are now available.
-We will fund organizations in the following three areas of focus:
+We fund organizations in the following three areas of focus: